-Just because you're firing up the grill this Labor Day doesn't mean you've got to stick to the traditional meat-filled spread.
+Firing up the grill doesn't mean you've got to stick to the traditional meat-filled spread.
 There are plenty of veggies and vegetarian dishes that are made better by some time over the open flame.

 Host pizza night without having to crank up your oven to its highest temperature.
 Instead assemble your pies and grill them.
 Just remember — the cheese won't melt in quite the same way.

-Grilling cabbage turns it into an irresistible dish — especially when your pour the Thai-inspired sauce of lime, garlic, and salt over the warm wedges.
+Grilling cabbage turns it into an irresistible dish — especially when you pour the Thai-inspired sauce of lime, garlic, and salt over the warm wedges.

 Go ahead and smother these in as much cheese as you'd like.
 The foil pouches keep everything inside and ensure even melting.